 If something in the premises requires maintenance, leaks or needs fixing you should advise your Property Manager as soon as possible.
 We require all general repairs to be lodged to our office in writing and you can lodge the request through via email.
 We will endeavour to respond to your request as soon as possible.

-Should an emergency occur during business hours, please call us immediately on 0411 694 728 or please refer to the after-hours emergency tradesman on your lease agreement.
+Should an emergency occur during business hours, please call us immediately on 08 8532 3833 or please refer to the after-hours emergency tradesman provided at your lease sign up.